 There is no regulatory requirement for a systematic approach to humane handling and slaughter.
-However, if an establishment develops and maintains a robust systematic approach to humane handling and slaughter, FSIS would take that into consideration in the event of an egregious inhumane incident (see Chapter VII, IV, C).
-For FSIS to consider a systematic approach to be robust, the Agency has the expectation that the systematic approach include a written animal handling program that effectively addresses, through its design, maintenance, and execution, the four aspects of a systematic approach (2004 Federal Register Notice) and that also:
+To consider a systematic approach to be robust, the Agency has the expectation that the systematic approach include a written animal handling program that effectively addresses, through its design, maintenance, and execution, the four aspects of a systematic approach (2004 Federal Register Notice) and that also:

-- Describes procedures that the establishment will effectively implement to stay in compliance with the humane handling regulations, - Describes records that the establishment will keep to demonstrate that the program is being implemented as written, - Describes records that the establishment will keep to demonstrate the program will effectively prevent identified potential noncompliances, - Describes actions the establishment will take when it fails to implement the program as written or fails to prevent a noncompliance, and - Is available to inspection program personnel for review.
+- Describes procedures that the establishment will effectively implement to stay in compliance with the humane handling regulations, - Describes records that the establishment will keep to demonstrate that the program is being implemented as written, - Describes records that the establishment will keep to demonstrate the program will effectively prevent identified potential noncompliance, - Describes actions the establishment will take when it fails to implement the program as written or fails to prevent a noncompliance, and - o Is available to inspection program personnel for review.

-If the management at an establishment requests that IPP consider the establishment's systematic approach to humane handling and slaughter to be robust, IPP are to consider criteria, such as the ones that are set out below, when reviewing the written humane handling program and associated records in determining whether it is robust.
+If establishment management requests that IPP consider the establishment's systematic approach to humane handling and slaughter to be robust, IPP are to consider criteria, such as the ones that are set out below, when reviewing the written humane handling program and associated records in determining whether it is robust.